MiLandry/keyboard-stuff/README.md

 ## contents
 karabiner.json : everything lives here
+maestro.bash : the bash script that km will execute. you have to copy this into km, this file may be stale. this will also dump a .current-keyboard file into your home directory

 ## how to swap keyboards
 relies on keyboard maestro to run, with a script in your home file directory